guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker isolates applications from infrastructure, including the hardware, operating systems and the container runtime.
 It uses the namespaces technology to provide an isolated workspace called "container" (containers are isolated from each other).

+In container runtime, containers are compose of namespaces and control groups.
+Namespaces specify the resources that containers can see or access on a system.
+Whereas control groups specify how much of those resources containers can consume.

 In container runtime, namespaces can be used to restrict what apps can do by adding or removing Linux capabilities from it.

 Capabilities is a linux kernel feature that allows for fine-grained control over the privileges granted to processes and executable files.
 It allows applications to receive or not admin powers.